 2.1 Thermal Stackup

-Due to the high current density of SiC power devices the thermal performance of the module, TIM, and cold plate is critical to reduce size and weight.
+Due to the high current density of Silicon Carbide power devices the thermal performance of the module, TIM, and cold plate is critical to reduce size and weight.
 A custom micro deformation liquid cooled cold plate developed by Wolverine™ has been utilized to meet the high-performance thermal requirements of the XM3 package.
 Thermal tests of the XAB450M12XM3 mounted onto this cold plate with 25°C coolant can dissipate 670 W per position for a total of 1340 W with the devices at the maximum junction temperature of 175°C. The thermal image in Fig. 5 shows little variation between the die.
 With 670 W per position, the inverter can process 360 ARMS with the XAB450M12XM3 operating at 20 kHz switching frequency and 800 V bus.